javascript-obfuscator/javascript-obfuscator/readme.md

 #### `rotateUnicodeArray`
 Type: `boolean` Default: `true`

-##### :warning: `unicodeArray` option must be enabled
+##### :warning: `unicodeArray` must be enabled

-This option will rotate all values inside `unicodeArray` on a random value during obfuscation of code, and insert inside source code helper function which will rotate array values back to their original indexes.
+Shift the `unicodeArray` values by a random number of places during the code obfuscation and insert a helper function for shifting the array back into the source code.
+(It works just like the Caesar cypher.)

 Keep in mind that this option affects only how the code is visually organised, since the original arrays can be easily accessed during the debug process.

-It is also not recommended to enable `rotateUnicodeArray` for small source code, because a helper function might attract attention.
+It is also not recommended to enable `rotateUnicodeArray` for small source code because a helper function might attract attention.

 #### `unicodeArray`
 Type: `boolean` Default: `true`

-Put all literal strings into array and replace every literal string by array call.
+Put all literal strings into an array and replace every literal string by an array call.

-#### unicodeArrayThreshold
+#### `unicodeArrayThreshold`
 Type: `number` Default: `0.8` Min: `0` Max: `1`

 ##### :warning: `unicodeArray` option must be enabled

-Probability that the literal string will inserted into `unicodeArray`.
+The probability that the literal string will be inserted into `unicodeArray`.
-Use this option for huge source code size, because many calls to `unicodeArray` will slowdown code performance.
+Use this option for huge source code size, because many calls to `unicodeArray` will slow down code performance.

-Value `0` is equals `unicodeArray: false`.
+`unicodeArrayThreshold: 0` equals to `unicodeArray: false`.

 #### `wrapUnicodeArrayCalls`
 Type: `boolean` Default: `true`

 ##### :warning: `unicodeArray` option must be enabled

-Instead using direct calls to `unicodeArray` items `var t = _0x43a123[0x0]`, when index `0x0` can be easily reverted to `0` with few js beautifiers, this option will wrap all calls to special function instead.
+Instead of using direct calls to `unicodeArray` items `var t = _0x43a123[0x0]`, when index `0x0` can be easily reverted to `0` with few js beautifiers, this option will wrap all calls to special function instead.

 ```javascript
 var t = _0x12a634('0x0')